 1. True and sincere repentance from sin and faith in the Lord Jesus Christ;

 2. Faithfulness and consistency in worship and in hearing-receiving the faithful preaching of His word;

-3. Diligence and consistency in studying the Bible, and the Westminster Standards as faithful summaries of the Bible’s teachings;
+3. Diligence and consistency in studying the Bible, and evangelical theology as a faithful summary of the Bible’s teachings;

 4. Faithfulness and consistency in obeying God’s word and commands in the Bible; and

 5. Diligence and consistency in working and supporting one’s family and the church.